insidae/website/content/26-04-2020/index.md

 Wikipedia says;&nbsp;&nbsp;
 **"Vector graphics are computer graphics images that are defined in terms of 2D points, which are connected by lines and curves to form polygons and other shapes."**

-In layman's terms, vector graphics are images made out of maths instead of pixels.
-Like drawing a square using four coordinates rather than lots of smaller squares.
+In layman's terms, **vector graphics are images made out of maths instead of pixels.** Like drawing a square using four coordinates rather than lots of smaller squares.
 There are advantages and disadvantages to using them.

 Because they're not made out of pixels, you can scale them infinitely and they will stay crisp and sharp (no blurry pixelated mess like in the screenshot below).
-For this reason, they're referred to as &nbsp;**SVGs**&nbsp; or scalable vector graphics when talking about them in regards to web development.
+For this reason, they're referred to as **SVGs**, or scalable vector graphics when talking about them in regards to web development.

 <div class="screenshot">
     <img src="/pixelated.png" alt="A screenshot showing the difference between a shape, one a bitmap, the other a vector" />
 </div>

-Due to an SVG being a series of numbers and coordinates, they are often much smaller in filesize compared to bitmap images too.
+Also, because an SVG is made up of coordinates instead of pixels, they are often much smaller in filesize compared to bitmap images.
 The main disadvantage to SVGs is their inability to render smooth gradients or lots of tiny details very easily.
 That's why photos are never rendered using vector graphics.

-They are very well suited for things such as icons or simple illustrations though.
+However they **are** very well suited for things such as icons or simple illustrations.

 Which brings us to our vintage travel poster: